lhcb/bender-tutorials/simulation/README.md

 This is, probably, the most robust, safe and simultaneously the most convinient way to treat `DDDB/SIMCOND`-tags for your application :-)

+The price to pay: since internally it relies on the functionality provided by `get-dbtags`-script, for processing it could take addtional O(1-2) minutes to open the first input file and to read `DDDB/SIMCOND`-tags from it.